 Graduate Assistantships (GA’s) provide financial support for students, while students gain valuable supervised professional experience in the field.
 Available on a competitive basis, GA’s can be completed at Buffalo State, or at one of the surrounding institutions (i.e. Medaille College, Daemen College, Hilbert College, SUNY Fredonia).
 Typically, a GA requires 20 hours/week and comes with stipend.
 If a GA is at Buffalo State, a tuition waiver may also be available.

-Applicants who apply to the HESAA program by the priority deadline of January 1st will be invited to participate in the HESAA Graduate Assistantship Interview Day (in February), where they will be able to interview for a variety of assistantship positions both on Buffalo State's campus as well as at several local colleges in the area.
+Applicants who apply to the HESAA program by the priority deadline of January 15th will be invited to participate in HESAA Interview Days.
+Applicants will be sent a complete packet of available graduate assistantships at that time and will be able to interview for a variety of assistantship positions during HESAA Interview Days.
 Candidates will also conduct an academic interview with faculty from the HESAA program.
-Following the Graduate Assistantship Interview Day, candidates will preference their assistantship placements and successful candidates will be notified of their acceptance into the program and whether they secured an assistantship within 2 weeks of interview day.

 Back to Top

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.